awsdocs/aws-encryption-sdk-docs/doc_source/message-format.md

 The length of the initialization vector \(IV\)\.
 It is a 1\-byte value interpreted as an 8\-bit unsigned integer that specifies the number of bytes that contain the IV\.
 This value is determined by the IV bytes value of the [algorithm](algorithms-reference.md) that generated the message\.

 **Frame Length**  <a name="header-frame-length"></a>
 The length of each frame of framed content\.
 It is a 4\-byte value interpreted as a 32\-bit unsigned integer that specifies the number of bytes that form each frame\.
-When the content is non\-framed—that is, when the value of the content type field is 1—this value must be 0\.
+When the content is nonframed—that is, when the value of the content type field is 1—this value must be 0\.

 **Header Authentication**  <a name="header-authentication"></a>
 The header authentication is determined by the [algorithm](algorithms-reference.md) that generated the message\.
 The header authentication is calculated over the entire header\.
 It consists of an IV and an authentication tag\.
 The bytes are appended in the order shown\.